Unturned3/Microdot/wiki/3_miniSystem/4_boot.md

 The procedure to create a `cpio` archive is not very straight forward, but its easy to understand.
-If we want to put the content of the `$targetfs` directory into an initramfs, we run the following command:
+If we want to put the content of the `$targetfs` directory into an initramfs, we have to run the following command:

 ```bash
 cd $targetfs
 find . | cpio -H newc -o | gzip > /opt/initramfs.gz
 ```
+Note that `find` will complain that it got `Premission Denied` when trying to access the `./root` directory.
+This is normal, since the `./root` directory is owned by the `root` user, and we are currently a non-root user.

+This is how the command works:

 The `find .` command prints a list of files present in the current directory.
 Then the output of that gets piped into the input of `cpio`.
 It will then read